 There are different PC cooler types that are available in the market.
-That’s why before you decide to install one on your gaming PC, you need to know which cooling system will work on your PC build.
+That’s why before you decide to install one on your gaming PC, you need to know which is the perfect cooling system that will work on your PC build.

-The article below will help you to determine which cooling system is ideal for your PC build:
+The article below will help you to determine the perfect cooling system for your PC build:

 Main Types of CPU Coolers